 Alpe d’Huez, Mont Ventoux, the Muur van Geraardsbergen… the Kogashi Forest.
 You probably know the first three so here’s a closer look at a mountain road that’s packed with passionate fans when the Japan Cup comes along.

-The Route: Kogashiyama, “Kogashi mountain” is west of the city of Utsunomiya in the Tochigi Prefecture, Japan.
-The climb begins on Shinrinkoen Dori, passes the Akagawa dam and where it enters the park and forest on the flanks of the Kogashi mountain.
+The Route: Kogashiyama, “Kogashi mountain” is west of the city of Utsunomiya in Tochigi Prefecture, Japan.
+The climb begins on Shinrinkoen Dori, passes the Akagawa dam and where it enters the park on the flanks of Kogashi mountain.
 It is 4.9km long at an average of 4.9% with a mix of 8-9% slopes and flat sections.

 There’s little traffic and what vehicles there are can be alarmingly quiet.
 High ownership of electric cars may be something to cheer about but it means a vehicle approaching from behind can be hard to notice until it glides past.
 It’s not necessarily dangerous, more a cultural adjustment to tune the ears to the sound of the tires.

 Suddenly the road rears up and becomes decidedly Alpine and there’s a kilometre of 9%.
 The billiard table smooth surface helps but only so much, it’s slow going.
 It’s still a moment to enjoy, the road is engineered but feels part of the forest, the tall pines stand close to the road and it’s dark even on a bright day.
 After a steep S-bend the road keeps rising and then if you lift your gaze up you’ll see a winding ribbon of tarmac, as if a section of the Montvernier hairpins had been imported.
 The top of the climb comes with the road cut into the hillside and immediately plunges into a fast descent with a smooth and grippy surface.